ros2/rmw_fastrtps/README.md

 * Publication mode: `ASYNCHRONOUS_PUBLISH_MODE`

 However, it is possible to fully configure Fast DDS (including the history memory policy and the publication mode) using an XML file as described in [Fast DDS documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html).
-If you want to modify the history memory policy or the publication mode you must set environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML` to 1 (it is set to 0 by default).
+Bear in mind that if you want to modify the history memory policy or the publication mode you must set environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML` to 1 (it is set to 0 by default) besides defining the XML file.
 This tells `rmw_fastrtps` that it should override both the history memory policy and the publication mode using the XML.
 Bear in mind that if you set this environment variable but do not give a value to either of these policies, defaults will be used.
 Current Fast-DDS defaults are: